Policies and procedures

 - Partners are entitled to up to 10 days paid ordinary paternity leave on full stipend.

 - Partners may be entitled to up to 50 weeks of shared parental leave which may include paid and unpaid leave depending on the individual circumstances; and any paid leave should be at full stipend.

-- Submission dates can be amended for periods of maternity, paternity, shared parental or adoption leave and if the student changes to part-time study; however, a formal request must be submitted in advance to the Higher Degrees Committee.
+- Submission dates can be amended for periods of maternity, paternity, shared parental or adoption leave and if the student changes to part-time study; a formal request must be submitted in advance to the Higher Degrees Committee.